-'Adversative coordinations' formed with but present an additional hard nut for the collective theorist to crack.
-Vicente (2010) argues that sentences involving "corrective but", which have negation in the first conjunct, as in (27), always require clause-level coordination.
+'Adversative coordinations" formed with but arguably present additional hard nuts for the collective theorist to crack.
+Vicente (2010) argues that sentences involving 'corrective but', which have negation in the first conjunct, as in (27), always require clause-level coordination.
 However, Toosarvandani (2013) rejects this clause-only hypothesis and presents a battery of syntactic arguments that corrective but is a cross-categorial coordinator capable of combining negated and unnegated DP constituents: